 That sounds cool, but what is that Gherkin thing you mentioned?

 Gherkin is a plain English, human-readable syntax that defines who the audience is, what action is to be taken and what the expected outcome should be.
 It looks something like this:

 Given I am a user on Google, when I search for, “How wonderful is the Gherkin language?” then I should be directed to the “Google Search Results” page, and I should see, “How wonderful is the Gherkin language?” in the search field.

 This use case is pretty self-explanatory, right?
 That is the point!
 The really simple, easy-to-understand, self-explanatory point.

-Quality assurance (QA) is all about ensuring the feature you developed is what the stakeholders (business analysts, product owners, etc.) wanted.
-Gherkin provides a means for said stakeholders to define their acceptance criteria, which the development and QA teams can digest to determine whether the end result matches what was intended.
+Quality assurance (QA) ensures the feature you developed is what the stakeholders (business analysts, product owners, etc.) wanted.
+Gherkin provides a means for stakeholders to define their acceptance criteria.
+The development and QA teams can digest the criteria to determine whether the end result matches what was intended.

-- When the stakeholders provide acceptance criteria, test cases can be written in tandem, or even prior to development – If changes need to be made they can be caught early during test case review sessions, before development is complete.
+- When the stakeholders provide acceptance criteria, test cases can be written in tandem, or even prior to development: If you need to make changes, they can be caught early during test case review sessions, before development is complete.